 Blueberries

-Much improvement on this product, as Peru and Mexico have ramped up for some much-needed relief.
+Much improvement on this product, as Peru and Mexico wind down.
+The California season is underway providing needed volume.

 APPLES & PEARS